 Internship experiences take on a wide variety of forms depending on the discipline, and the interests and needs of the student and the employer.
 Despite the technical differences in each experience there are some key guiding principles in encouraging student learning.
 The following resources are designed to support faculty and academic departments in developing internship guidelines and standards for the internships they oversee.

-The following are the required steps for students completing internships for academic credit at Augsburg College.
+The following are the required steps for students completing internships for academic credit at Augsburg University.

 - After a student secures an internship site, they will meet with their faculty sponsor to receive approval for the site and position.
 During this meeting, student and faculty discuss potential learning goals, department criteria, and academic requirements for the experience.